esaruoho/paketti-manual/README.md

 ---
-### 2025-01-20 - esaruoho

-Feature: Step by EditStep (Forwards / Backwards) https://forum.renoise.com/t/editstep-jumping/75076/2
+### 2025-01-20 - Feature: Step by EditStep (Forwards / Backwards)
+https://forum.renoise.com/t/editstep-jumping/75076/2
 ![](attachments/2025-01-20_step_by_editstep.gif)

 ---
-### 2025-01-20 - esaruoho

-Improvement: Unison Generator fixes.
+### 2025-01-20 - Improvement: Unison Generator fixes.
 - if you used the Unison Generator on a sample that's already been Unison Generator'd up, the panning was all wrong (not center, 50L, 50R, 50L, 50R, 50L, 50R, 50L - instead, all over the place)
 - If you Unison Generator a Unison Generator'd sample, the naming used to go wrong. (think `New Sample 02 (Unison 7 [-2] (50R)) (Unison 7 [-2] (50L)) (Unison 7 [7] (50L))` etc and other such mess) - now, no longer.
 Fixes https://github.com/esaruoho/paketti/issues/748

 ---
-### 2025-01-20 - esaruoho

-Improvement: Pakettify Current Instrument  has been added as a menu entry to Instrument Box and Sample Navigator.
+### 2025-01-20 - Improvement: Pakettify Current Instrument  has been added as a menu entry to Instrument Box and Sample Navigator.

 ---
 ### 2025-01-20 - esaruoho